wrboyce/ios-shortcuts/README.md

 that city is supported by CityMapper, then use CityMapper - otherwise fallback to using Apple Maps.

+## Play Favourites

+Simple, but really handy - I use this to quickly get some music going if I'm walking and don't have time to faff about picking something.
+Drop me into my Favourites Mix with the added spice of Shuffle.
+Will prompt for Playlist and Shuffle preferences on import.
+(Note: it really seems like Siri should be able to do this with "Shuffle Favourites Mix" but she always fails to actually do anything.)

 ## Train Tickets

 Opens the Trainline app directly to the "My Tickets" page, saving